peeveen/aspidiftra/README.md

 * Targets .NET Standard 2.0, compatible with most .NET Framework or .NET Core apps.
 * Arbitrary minimum version of Aspose PDF is 20.12.
 Standard Aspose licensing restrictions apply.
 * Currently provides page edge watermarks or banner watermarks.
+* All watermark constructors can take an optional `pageSelector` lambda argument, filtering the pages that the watermark appears on.
+* Font sizes and margin sizes can be specified as absolute or relative to various page dimensions.
+* Custom per-watermark opacity/transparency.
+* If you try to apply a watermark that cannot be fit onto the page, an `InsufficientSpaceException` will be thrown unless you use the `Fitting.Overflow` best-fit constraint.
+* Position of watermarks can be offset by a user-defined amount.
+This is applied after all fitting logic.

 # Example usages
 ```